ahhhh-app/support/README.md

 Please read the full terms at <https://ahhhh.app/eula/>.

-For grievance redressal and support, refer section 18 of the EULA:
+For grievance redressal, refer section 18 of the EULA:

 > **18. Grievance Redressal**
 >